xzeu/tz/README.md

 In addition, there are some other files and directories, such as license files, build files, and README.
 Overall, the project architecture is clear, with clear responsibilities for each module, making it easy to understand and maintain.

 ## Requirements
-To use Nunu, you need to have the following software installed on your system:
+To use Tz, you need to have the following software installed on your system:

 * Go 1.19 or higher
 * Git